We found 4 pediatric ophthalmologists who accept Medicare Supplement near San Ramon, CA.

 Clinical interests: Eye Muscle Surgery, Retinoblastoma, Retinopathy of Prematurity, Eyelid Problems, Skin Cancer, ...
 (Read more)

-Dr. Selim Koseoglu is a specialist in pediatric ophthalmology.
-He works in Oakland, CA, Walnut Creek, CA, and Brentwood, CA. He is especially interested in eye problems.
-Dr. Koseoglu is in-network for Anthem, Blue Cross/Blue Shield, and CIGNA Plans, as well as other insurance carriers.
-He attended Istanbul University, Istanbul Faculty of Medicine for medical school and subsequently trained at Massachusetts General Hospital and a hospital affiliated with Indiana University for residency.
-In addition to English, Dr. Koseoglu (or staff) speaks Turkish.
-He also offers interpreting services for Cantonese, Mandarin, and Filipino-speaking patients.
-His hospital/clinic affiliations include Sutter Medical Network, Alta Bates Medical Group (ABMG), and UCSF Benioff Children's Hospital Oakland.
-Dr. Koseoglu is accepting new patients.
+Dr. Selim Koseoglu, who practices in Oakland, CA, Walnut Creek, CA, and Brentwood, CA, is a medical specialist in pediatric ophthalmology.
+He attended Istanbul University, Istanbul Faculty of Medicine and then went on to complete his residency at Massachusetts General Hospital and a hospital affiliated with Indiana University.
+He has indicated that his clinical interests include eye problems.
+Dr. Koseoglu is in-network for Anthem, Blue Cross/Blue Shield, CIGNA Plans, and more.
+Dr. Koseoglu (or staff) is conversant in Turkish.
+He also offers language support for patients who speak Cantonese, Mandarin, and Filipino.
+His professional affiliations include Sutter Medical Network, Alta Bates Medical Group (ABMG), and UCSF Benioff Children's Hospital Oakland.
+He is accepting new patients.

 Clinical interests: Strabismus Surgery, Eye Muscle Surgery, Retinoblastoma, Retinopathy of Prematurity, Eyelid ...
 (Read more)